Getting To Banana Azul

 Airport Arrival; First of all it is important you have a valid passport.
 You do not need a Visa to enter Costa Rica from most countries.
 If you are unsure, please contact the Costa Rica consulate or check here for an overview.

-Staying overnight in San José
+Staying Overnight in San José

 Private Airport Pick Up & Drop Off

 For adventurous and more seasoned travelers, I recommend the public bus.
-Just ignore all the taxis and walk out on to street right in front of airport terminal.
+Just ignore all the taxis and walk out onto street right in front of airport terminal.
 You will see a public transit stand.
 Almost every bus there is heading to downtown San Jose.
 Make sure you ask the driver.
-The cost is about 75 cents.
+The cost is about $1.
 If you have no colones yet, give them 1 US dollar.
 Tell the bus driver where you are going and “hopefully” he will drop you off at the closest spot.
 Then get in a taxi (they are usually red) and get local taxi to take you to your hotel or bus station.
 Make sure the meter is on, which in Costa Rica is referred to as “Maria”.
 The absolute most it should be for anywhere in downtown is $5.

 San Jose Hotel

 Most people that come to Costa Rica always do at least one night in San Jose – Either upon arrival or when exiting the country.
 Many people ask for a hotel recommendation.